ahmedhamid13/ahmedhamid13/README.md

 # Hi there 👋 , I'm Ahmed Abdelhamid!

-I'm a Full-Stack Ruby on Rails developer who interseted in all web's technologies, I have worked on many web's projects with different business aspect as (E-Commerce, E-Learning, Booking, Freelance and Lms).
+I'm a Full-Stack Ruby on Rails developer who interseted in all web's technologies, I have worked with many technologies on many web's projects with different business aspect as (E-Commerce, E-Learning, LMS, Booking, and Freelance).

 ## Stats